racarla/SerialLink/README.md

 Objects are already declared for you.
 Serial1Link is the object corresponding to using SerialLink over Serial1, Serial2Link for Serial2 and Serial3Link for Serial3.
 ## Setup Functions
 **begin(unsigned int baud)** Begin bus communication at the requested baud rate.

 **onReceive(function)** Callback function for handling received messages.
 The callback function should return a void and take an unsigned int as the only parameter, which provides the received packet size.
 ## Sending Functions
 **beginTransmission** Initializes a message to be sent.

 **write(unsigned char)** Writes a signle char to the transmit buffer.

-**write(unsigned char *, unsigned int len)** Writes a buffer to the transmit buffer, a pointer to the buffer should be given as well as the buffer length.
+**write(unsigned char &ast;, unsigned int len)** Writes a buffer to the transmit buffer, a pointer to the buffer should be given as well as the buffer length.

 **endTransmission()** Blocking method, sends the message and waits for an Ack response.
 Automatically resends the message until an Ack is received.

 **endTransmission(unsigned int timeout)** Blocking method, sends the message and waits for an Ack response.
 Times out after *timeout* microseconds if an Ack is not received.
 Automatically resends the message until an Ack is received or a timeout occurs.

 **sendTransmission()** Non blocking method, simply sends the message.

 **getTransmissionStatus()** checks the Ack status if using *sendTransmission()*.
 Returns true if an Ack response has been received.
 ## Reading Functions

 **available()** Returns the number of bytes available to read in the receive buffer.

 **read()** Reads a single byte from the receive buffer.

-**read(unsigned char *,unsigned int len)** Reads len bytes from the buffer placing the data in the buffer pointed to.
+**read(unsigned char &ast;,unsigned int len)** Reads len bytes from the buffer placing the data in the buffer pointed to.